THE SOCIALIST REPUBLIC OF VIETNAM

 Thanks to the increasing volumes of tourism, Vietnam’s accommodation issue has also expanded to meet the demands of this sector.
 Tourists could be able to find a lot of different services here, from five stars hotels to budget hostels.
 As a thumb rule, large cities have a lot of options while in small ones, and it is more difficult to find out upscale accommodations.

 Unlike several countries in South America and Europe, there is no central square where most tourist attractions and accommodations concentrate yet they spread out in many districts instead.
-For instance, in Hanoi, while the Old Quarter offers several accommodations with hotels and historic attachments, hostels near West Lake provide scenic view of the largest lake in the capital of Vietnam.
+For instance, in Hanoi, while the Old Quarter offers several accommodations with hotels and historic attachments, hostels near West Lake provide a scenic view of the largest lake in the capital of Vietnam.

 For precaution, remember to lock your entire luggage before leaving them at the hostels.